Compensation & Career Cross-Tab Report & Executive Summary

 With the Today’s Hospitalist 2017 Compensation & Career Cross-Tab Report, which is offered as an Excel spreadsheet, you have the results of 50 questions from the 2017 Compensation & Career Survey offered in a cross-tab format, so you can break the results down by hundreds of variable to find the pay, workload and satisfaction data for others in your region, or with your hours, patient load, experience, group size, shift type, employer type and much more.

 A 40-page Executive Summary of the survey results, offered as a PDF either separately or bundled with the Cross Tab Report, provides a comprehensive look at findings from the 2017 Today’s Hospitalist Compensation & Career Survey, including hospitalist pay, productivity and career satisfaction.

 An email with the report(s) you purchase will be sent to you within 24 hours of placing your order.

-NEW APP!
 Compensation & Career Survey App For Your Mobile Device

 View 50 charts with data from the Compensation & Career Survey, including hospitalist pay, hours, patient load, career satisfaction, call pay and much more.
 Special features: Data is formatted for your mobile device.
 Download it only once, and the App will automatically refresh with new survey results each year!